qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

 | fixtures      | payload_context_fixture.rs | 0.706204   | ` fn total_point_count (& self) -> usize `    |
 | hnsw_index    | graph_links.rs             | 0.6998417  | ` fn num_points (& self) -> usize `           |

-Using the grouping feature, we were able to get more diverse results.
+With the grouping feature, we get more diverse results.

 ## Summary

-In this tutorial, we have shown how to use Qdrant to navigate a project's codebase.
-If you want to see an end-to-end implementation of the presented approach, you can check the [code search notebook](https://githubtocolab.com/qdrant/examples/blob/example/code-search/code-search/code-search.ipynb).
+This tutorial demonstrates how to use Qdrant to navigate a codebase.
+For an end-to-end implementation, review the [code search notebook](https://githubtocolab.com/qdrant/examples/blob/example/code-search/code-search/code-search.ipynb).

 [//]: # (TODO: update the Colab link to master branch, once it's merged)